Stivarga

 Lab and/or medical tests (such as liver function, complete blood count, blood mineral levels, blood pressure, urine protein test) should be done while you are taking this medication.
 Keep all medical and lab appointments.
 Consult your doctor for more details.

-If you miss a dose and remember on the same day, take it as soon as you remember.
-If you remember on the next day, skip the missed dose.
+If you miss a dose, take it as soon as you remember.
+If you don't remember until the next day, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.